'Tea Party Liberal' Promises To Bring A Blue Wave To West Virginia

 For Jim Wall, a Vietnam War veteran in Lincoln County, Ojeda is one of the most honest politicians he's seen in years.

 "He's just a really nice guy, in my opinion," said Wall.
-"And nice guys hardly ever win, but I'm hoping, he will."
+"And nice guys hardly ever win, but I'm hoping he will."